exorev07/TinyML-Based-Intrusion-Detection-System/README.md

 ## 🔍 Overview

-As Electric Vehicles (EVs) evolve towards autonomous driving through **V2X (Vehicle-to-Everything)** communication, they become increasingly vulnerable to cyberattacks — particularly on the **CAN (Controller Area Network) bus**, which is the backbone of in-vehicle communication.
+As Electric Vehicles evolve towards autonomous driving through **V2X (Vehicle-to-Everything)** communication, they become increasingly vulnerable to cyberattacks, particularly on the **CAN (Controller Area Network) network**, which is the backbone of in-vehicle communication.

-Most existing Intrusion Detection Systems (IDS) rely on **cloud-based architectures** that introduce latency, require internet connectivity, and raise privacy concerns — all of which are unacceptable for safety-critical automotive systems.
+Most existing Intrusion Detection Systems (IDS) rely on **cloud-based architectures** that introduce latency, require frequent internet connectivity, and raise privacy concerns - all of which are critical for such automotive systems.

 This project demonstrates an **edge-based IDS** built with **TinyML** that:

-- ✅ Runs **entirely on an ESP32** microcontroller (~$5 hardware)
+- Runs entirely on an **ESP32** microcontroller (~$5 hardware).
-- ✅ Detects **DoS** and **Fuzzy attacks** in real-time
+- Detects **DoS** and **Fuzzy attacks** in real-time.
-- ✅ Operates **fully offline** — no cloud dependency
+- Operates **fully offline** - no cloud dependency.
-- ✅ Preserves **data privacy** — all processing happens on-device
+- Preserves **data privacy** - all processing happens on-device.
-- ✅ Achieves **84.12% on-device accuracy** with sub-millisecond inference
+- Achieves **84.12% on-device accuracy** with sub-millisecond inference time.

-> 📄 This project was presented as a conference paper written in **IEEE format**.

 ---

-## 🏗️ System Architecture
+## 📄 System Architecture

 ```
       ┌─────────────────────────────┐        WiFi (TCP)          ┌──────────────────────────────────┐